Dear Mr Farage,

 Apart from yourself, a former Tory public schoolboy commodity trader, we have Richard Tice, multi-millionaire former Tory public schoolboy who, perhaps unfairly, is perceived as a bit disdainful of the masses.
 Then we have your party chairman, Zia Yusuf, a multi-millionaire former Tory and executive of Goldman Sachs, who describes himself as a ‘British Muslim patriot’.
 He really does need to expand on this, as it can be a major asset for the party, but he needs to convince sceptics that he is not going to try the Islamophobia card to stop the subject of Islam being debated.

 Next we have Rupert Lowe who, it is agreed, says all the right things and has made a big impression on many, but he is also a multi-millionaire public schoolboy and former Morgan Grenfell, Deutsche Bank and Barings Banker.
 And then we have James McMurdock, admittedly from a humble background but also a former Goldman Sachs and Lehman Brothers banker.
 And of course we have the solidly working class Lee Anderson, but even he raises doubts, as a former Tory minister who cites Arthur Scargill, Dennis Skinner, and Tony Benn as important influences on his early political beliefs.
-And this brings is to the widely admired Ben Habid, who many think has been unfairly treated and who retains a large degree of support.
+And this brings us to the widely admired Ben Habid, who many think has been unfairly treated and who retains a large degree of support.
 And yet he is an ex-Tory former public schoolboy millionaire and ex-Lehman Brothers banker who is, or was, a Muslim.

 And finally, you have spoken about loyalty, implying that Reform voters should give you and the leadership uncritical support.
 I am sorry Mr Farage, but unthinking party loyalty and tribal voting is exactly what has got us where we are today – very far down the road to serfdom and government by lunatics intent on destroying the nation state and impoverishing us in the name of net zero.
 You will not get my loyalty.
 You might get my support, but that is entirely dependent on what you do, not what you say – and I suspect that there are millions more of a similar mind.

-And please note, that repeating the old Tory trick of taking you right wing support for granted and moving to the Left to attract new support will not work.
+And please note, that repeating the old Tory trick of taking your right wing support for granted and moving to the Left to attract new support will not work.
 Few will fall for that anymore.

 You are welcome to respond at any time in this magazine.